AntoniosStamatopoulos/algorithmic-problem-solving/README.md

 - Time complexity optimization

-2. Graph Reachability with Constraints
+### 2. Graph Reachability with Constraints

-Directory: graph-reachability-with-constraints/
-Core files: Graph.java, traversal logic

-Description:
+**Directory:** `graph-reachability-with-constraints/`
+**Core file:** `Graph.java`

+**Description:**
-Determines the maximum number of reachable nodes in an undirected tree graph using BFS, under the constraint that certain nodes are blocked and cannot be traversed further.
+Computes the maximum number of reachable nodes in an undirected tree graph using **Breadth-First Search (BFS)**, under the constraint that certain nodes are blocked and cannot be traversed further.

-Key Concepts:
+**Key Concepts:**

-Graph traversal (BFS)
+- Graph traversal (BFS)

-Adjacency list representation
+- Adjacency list representation

-Reachability under constraints

-Tree graphs
+- Tree graphs

-Real-World Motivation:
-Models infrastructure problems such as water distribution networks or restricted network coverage.
+- Constraint-aware reachability

+**Real-World Motivation:**
+This problem models infrastructure scenarios such as **water distribution networks**, where traversal is restricted through specific nodes due to failures or access limitations.

-3. Shortest Path Graph Optimization
+### 3. Shortest Path Graph Optimization

-File: graph-shortest-path-optimization.py

-Description:
+**File:** `graph-shortest-path-optimization.py`

+**Description:**
-Solves a shortest-path optimization problem on graphs with directed and undirected edges and weighted traversal times.
+Solves a shortest-path optimization problem on graphs with **directed and undirected edges**, computing the minimum traversal time required to reach a central node from all other nodes.

-Key Concepts:
+**Key Concepts:**

-Shortest path algorithms
+- Shortest path algorithms

-Graph optimization

-Weighted graphs
+- Weighted graphs
+- Graph optimization
+- Directed and undirected edges

+**Use Case:**
+Applicable to routing, transportation networks, and time-critical systems where optimal path computation is required.